smrealms/wiki-data/tutorials/newbie-op.md

 A bit of the why behind those rules:
  - Ports and planets are big and have a lot of firepower.
 Time must be taken to assess/repair damaged ships between shots.
 To keep order an op leader will designate a single person responsible for firing.
 This person is colloquially called a trigger.
  - Operations are a structured form of group combat.
 The key word there is group.
-If you find your way in to combat all by yourself you’re likely do die.
+If you find your way into combat all by yourself you’re likely to die.
 The safest place to be is with your alliance mates.
 Op leaders will often set a flag on their sector that indicates position.
 Use the local map to watch it.
  - The op leader needs to have tactical control.
 He or she will need to order groups or individual ships to move to positions or complete tasks vital to operational success.
 A tactical blunder made as a group will usually be more successful than a cunning move executed as an individual.

 ### What to do when you die: